 Geez, I haven’t made this one for a few years!
-I know I have a blog loaded with sweet things so it’s rather obvious to all that I have a sweet tooth but we actually do not eat dessert every night, or even on a weekly basis like you might think (and my waist size would indicate!) we do.
+I know I have a blog loaded with sweet things so it’s rather obvious to all that I have a sweet tooth but we actually do not eat dessert every night, or even on a weekly basis like you might think (and my waist size would indicate)!
 When I do bake or make a dessert, (usually just for you guys I might add), we will have a piece, slice or portion each and the rest I deliver….on my ‘baking run’ to family, friends and neighbours.
-But this pudding…..WOW…..it’s just ‘to die’ for!
-The smell of it baking is amazing, we have a large section and whilst this pudding was baking, the aroma filled up the entire backyard!

-I’m pretty sure I could eat this every night!
-It’s the sauce….OMG THE SAUCE, drizzled (aka, heavily poured) over this sweet, fruity pudding, is just too much!
-You just wouldn’t want to have sticky date pudding without butterscotch sauce…..I mean you could of course but I’m sure Forest Gump would agree with me when I say they go together just like ‘peas and carrots’!
+I’m pretty sure I could eat this every night, it’s the sauce….OMG THE SAUCE, drizzled (aka, heavily poured) over this sweet, fruity pudding, is just too much!
+You just wouldn’t want to have sticky date pudding without butterscotch sauce…..I mean you could but I’m sure Forest Gump would agree with me when I say they go together just like ‘peas and carrots’!

 This recipe was passed on to me from a chef I once worked with so I am not sure of its originality although most sticky date pudding recipes are very similar.
-What I love about this one, in particular, is that it’s made with demerara sugar which has a natural caramel-like flavour which compliments its wintery nature.
-What also makes it more delicious is that it’s loaded not just with dates but also sultanas, currants and walnuts, making it very special and sure to impress even the pickiest, die hard, sticky date pudding fans!
+What I love about this one, in particular, is that, as I mentioned, it’s made with demerara sugar which has a natural caramel-like flavour, adding to the puddings wintery nature.
+What makes it even more special is that it’s loaded not just with dates but sultanas, currants and walnuts, making it even more delectable and sure to impress even the most die-hard, sticky date pudding fan!

 P.S.
-You can make both the pudding and the butterscotch sauce days ahead and …..always a bonus!
+You can make both the pudding and the butterscotch sauce days ahead (always a bonus)!

 1 teaspoon vanilla extract